gilch/hissp/docs/style_guide.rst

 The End of the Line
 ===================

-Any closing bracket should also end the line.
+Ending brackets should also end the line.
 That's what lets us indent and see the tree structure clearly.
 It's OK to have single ``)``'s inside the line, but don't overdo it.